 The REST layer is going to implement a Demo REST resource to demonstrate the multitenancy approach described in this post.
 It will consist of the REST resource, a Spring interceptor to select and set the tenant identifier and the configuration to associate the interceptor with the REST resource.

 To keep this post and sample code simple I decided to inject the Repository dependency in the REST-related class, in a more serious or complex application, I would suggest to implement a Service class where one or more Dao dependencies would be used along with an Object Mapper / Converter to prevent leaking the model to the resource layer.

-This Spring interceptor is going to use the ThreadLocal-based implementation included in DvdRentalTenantContext to set the tenant information passed though an HTTP Header.
+This Spring interceptor is going to use a ThreadLocal-based implementation included in DvdRentalTenantContext to set the tenant information passed through an HTTP Header.
 Another option would be to pass the tenant identifier in the URL or through a BEARER token.
 Although an interceptor was used for this post, a servlet filter could have been used instead.

 This configuration is automatically done by Spring Boot but needed to be explicitly configured to associate the DvdRentalMultiTenantInterceptor interceptor with the REST requests.